AngryUEFI/AngryCAT/README.md

 * ID 0x80000151
 * Returns the `rdtsc` difference
     * `rdtscp` is run before and after the `wrmsr` instruction
-    * *Note*: the emulator does not support `rdtscp`, currently `rdtsc` is used
     * only some basic instructions are executed to load registers
-    * no memory accesses are done
-    * check AngryUEIF/stubs.s for instruction list
+    * check AngryUEFI/stubs.s for instruction list
 * Returns RAX
     * the GPF handler writes 0xdead to RAX
     * GPF is triggered if the ucode update is rejected
 * Returns a flag field with execution status
+* If the job has not finished, this is the current status and might be incomplete/corrupted/undefined
 * Returns the contents of the result buffer
     * Length is returned as 8 Byte in the packet

 ### Structure
 * 8 Byte LE unsigned - `rdtsc` difference
 * 8 Byte LE unsigned - value of RAX
-* 8 Byte unsigned LE flags
+* 8 Byte unsigned LE job flags
     * 7 Byte unused
     * 1 Byte flags, Bit 0: LSB
-        * Bit 0 - set if timeout was reached when waiting for execution to complete
+        * Bit 0 - set if timeout was reached when waiting for execution to complete; always 0 in response to GETLASTTESTRESULT
 * 8 Byte LE unsigned - length of result buffer
 * up to 1024 Bytes result buffer